KatherineMichel/portfolio/doc/2024-recap.md

 The Dallas World Aquarium was unique and amazing.
 There were a number of awe-inspiring scenes and fun animals.

 ![](2024-recap-images/waterfall.jpg)
-Three story waterfall
+Three story waterfall... wow!

 ![](2024-recap-images/fish-tunnel.jpg)
-Fish tunnel
+Fish tunnel... can't believe I took this photo.
+Simply magical.

 ![](2024-recap-images/flamingos.jpg)
-Flamingos
+Love flamingos!

 ![](2024-recap-images/sloth.jpg)
-Sloth
+An ever-so-slow moving sloth

 A few years ago, I wrote some code to create artwork for the final project of a Stanford Python course.
 At the aquarium, I saw a scene that very much reminded me of a favorite "artwork" that my program made.
 It was a small aquarium filled with sea life from British Columbia.